araobp/sensor-network/README.md

 The communication module supports one of these: WiFi, LTE, 5G, Wi-SUN, LoRaWAN, Sigfox.

-(*) Note: I have not decided if MQTT is the right way or not.
-I have also studying other possibilities: "UART over IP", "USB over IP" or "Firmata".
-For WiFI, I use ESP8266.
-This document is very interesting: http://ww1.microchip.com/downloads/en/DeviceDoc/50002230B.pdf

 ## PIC16F1 MCU models

 |Model     |# of pins |Characteristics                 |